 You’ve made it!
 You’re hungry, you’re tired, and your left leg has fallen asleep, but you’ve been unlocked from gridlock and you’re finally home.
 You deserve a victory anthem.

 9. “We Are the Champions,” Queen

-Now, despite your best (and most melodic) efforts to improve traffic, sometimes frustration gets the better of people.
+Now, despite your best efforts to improve traffic, sometimes frustration gets the better of people.
 To find out how anger on the asphalt can impact car insurance, and to learn ways to stay safe if things ever get heated, check out our insight about road rage.